Why is My Email Going to the Spam Folder?

 Avoiding words in the Email Curse Word Database is important when crafting subject lines as well.

 As an email marketer, you need to establish where you're sending from.
-Building up a healthy sender reputation is very important!

 According to DMARC’s most recent legislation, in order to send marketing emails, you are required to have your own domain-based email address, backed by a corporate website.
 DMARC is the email validation system that helps prevent email abuse including spam, phishing, fraud and other email-based scams.